Deeksha273/UrbanInvention/README.md

 **Demo Video** -https://www.youtube.com/watch?v=s5d3boCCe4I

-## Azure Technologyies used for the project
+## Azure Technologyies used for the project🪄
-⁕ Azure Bot
+⁕ Azure Bot.
-⁕ Static Web App
+⁕ Static Web App.
-⁕ Language resourse
+--> Used Language Studio for creation of bot
-## Features and Functionalities 😃
+## Features✨

-- Interactive and responsive UI.
+- A responsive and dynamic user interface.
-- Has many graphical and visual innovative effects.
+- Features a ton of creative graphic and visual effects.
-- Have an aesthetically pleasing visual design and architecture.
+- Possess visually appealing architecture and design.
-- Has collection of many web pages including Home, About,Courses,Contact.
+- Contains a compilation of numerous webpages, such as Home, About, Courses, Contact, and Bot.
-- User is able to contact with the website and see the courses and cost to be paid.
+- The user can get in touch with the website to view the courses and associated fees.

 ## Screenshots 📸